Pavlishenku/pysection/docs/utils.rst

 Key Conversion
 ~~~~~~~~~~~~~~

-The most important conversion to understand in sectionpy is:
+The most important conversion to understand in opensection is:

 .. math::